valtix-security/terraform-gcp-setup/README.md

 * `controller_account` - Same value as `client_email`
 * `gateway_account` - Service Account used by the Valtix Gateways
 * `project_id` - Project Id that was provided in the variables
-* `private_key` - Not displayed.
-The content is the file contents that you would have otherwise downloaded as part of the Service account's key
+* `private_key_file_content` - This is the private key for the Service Account created for Valtix Controller.
+The content is the file contents that you would have otherwise downloaded as part of the Service account's key(Sensitive, use `terraform output -json | jq -r .private_key_file_content.value` to see the value)

 ## Running as root module
 ```